 Airbnb is often more affordable than hotels and you can get more space.
 Staying in an Airbnb also provides you with the opportunity to cook some of your meals so you won’t have to dine out several times a day.

 Another option you could consider would be staying in a hostel.
-While I don’t think hostels are super family friendly, if you are traveling along with a partner or friend, you could make it work.
+While I don’t think hostels are super family friendly, if you are traveling along with a partner or friend, you could make it work; however, if you are considering traveling with family than your best option would be to contact outer banks rentals, not only is an affordable option but also will make your traveling process a lot easier.

 Hostels are dormitory-style accommodations which allow you to rent a bed and share common areas like the bathroom and kitchen with other travelers.
 If you’re going to spend most of your time out, staying in a hostel is a much cheaper solution than a hotel.